jayii23/rock-paper-scissors/README.md

 # rock-paper-scissors
 Creating rock, paper, scissors using javascript

-Will be played from the console (for now).
+Will be played with a user interface that is manipulated using javascript.
-Focus on working from pseudocode and usings functions appropriately.
+Focus on working with DOM selectors + writing modular code.